Distant view of the city of Portland, Oregon, during sunset with Mount Hood in the distance and lush, green trees in the foreground.

 (Source for image featured at top: Adam Blank via Unsplash)

-Editor’s note: Monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100 for ease of reading.
+Editor’s note: Average and median rent prices were obtained from RentCafe and Zumper; average home values were obtained from Zillow.
+For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.

 Comments